andreish/arniadb-manager-server/README.md

 ### build and install on windows

-If you want to build CMS on windows, VS2008 must be installed.
+If you want to build AMS on windows, VS2008 must be installed.

 1. Open a commander "cmd.exe" and Move to the directory where the source is stored.